+The above classification was generated in part to provide a suite of geomorphic predictive variables for observations of estuarine closure.
+These can be viewed as input variables in a model.
+Thus an observable "output" variable for closure itself also needs to be defined.
+Because closure is a variable phenomenon we define a closure "state" or "condition" as an observation of degree of closure based on a specific observation or record at a given time.
+We then define closure "pattern" as the summary of closure conditions through time.
+The goal is to be able to predict the predominant "closure pattern" under natural circumstances (i.e., in the absence of structures or actions that alter natural closure patterns) based on the "classification" of the four variables described above.

-Frequency of various states of closure is the key output of the classification system/model.
-The goal is to be able to predict the predominant closure pattern under natural circumstances (i.e. in the absence of structures or actions that alter natural closure patterns) based on the classification of the four attributes.
-Closure is a highly dynamic variable and the degree of closure through time is controlled not only by the factors discussed above but by climatic cycles that operate on seasonal, annual, decadal, and multi-decadal times scales.
-Therefore, categorizing an estuary with a predominant closure type is an inherent simplification.
-Ultimately, understanding and predicting the closure behavior through time relative to hydrology, wave action or other variables provides a testable model and a management context.
-This more sophisticated understanding can be assessed and refined in concert with observations of the status of mouth closure taken from photographs, maps or description taken at discrete points in time.
+Closure is a highly dynamic variable and the degree of closure through time is controlled not only by the relatively static factors discussed above, but by climatic cycles that operate on seasonal, annual, decadal, and multi-decadal times scales.
+These affect both stream flow and wave action.
+Here, we propose a set of defined closure "conditions" or "states" that can be compared to time series of observations of the status of mouth closure taken from photographs, maps or description of discrete points in time.
+Given a sufficient temporally distributed sample closure "pattern" can then be presented as summary graphics or statistics of the closure conditions or states an individual estuary experiences through time.

-We describe eight closure states based on the position (relative to tide height) that mouth closure occurs.
-These eight states can be grouped into three families based on the general elevation of closure relative to tidal elevations (Figure 7).
+We describe eight closure states based on the elevation (relative to tide height) at which mouth closure occurs (Figure 7).
 Because estuaries often display several of these states over their natural hydrologic cycles, we predict the dominant state experienced by an estuary and estimate the proportion of time an estuary exhibits each of its dominant states.
 These states are identifiable in a range of historic written, cartographic, and photographic data sources, as well as from ongoing aerial and satellite photography and prospectively from time-lapse photography and hydrographic instrumentation.
 As stated above, systems exist along a continuum and categorization is done as a convenient way to express predominant condition.